volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Check Not Present

-Check that the header is not present..
+Check that the cookie is not present..

 ### Check Present

-Check that the header is present..
+Check that the cookie is present..

 ### Clear Secret Info